jbot-bit/fdl-eleventy/index.md

 title: "Chronology of Events"
 ---
 <h1>{{ title }}</h1>
-<p>This page presents a factual, chronological record of events based on the available evidence.</p>
+<p>This page presents a factual, chronological record of events based on the available evidence. - in development - </p>

 <table class="table">
   <thead>